After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 “A driver veered onto the sidewalk and struck multiple individuals,” the venue said in a statement.
 The club was hosting a reggae-hip hop event from 10 p.m. to 2 a.m., according to its online calendar.

 A fight broke out outside the club before the crash, Maria Medrano told the Associated Press.
-The car hit a hot dog stand operated by Medrano and her husband, who narrowly escaped injury.
+She was selling hot dogs alongside her husband, who narrowly escaped injury.

 “The car stopped once it hit the hot dog stand; it got stuck there,” Medrano told the AP from the hospital.
 “If not, I wouldn’t be here to tell” the story.